isomerpages/moe-xinminpri/_about-us/Vision, Mission & Values.md

 ## Our Mission ##

-Nurturing the hearts and minds of Xinminites for a changing world
+Nurturing Xinminites to Learn, Lead and Collaborate

 ## Our Core Values